DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Capacity: 19 passengers

-Notes: This is a model built to improve its energy consumption by 13% and its noise nuisance by 40% compared to the initial BBJ, based on a 737.
-It should not be confused with the BBJ 777-X, which is a model planned for 2020.
+Notes: this model was built to improve fuel consumption by 13% and noise by 40% compared with the original 737-based BBJ.
+Not to be confused with the BBJ 777-X, scheduled for 2020.

 Price: 90 million euros